surufel/Surufel/README.md

 # printf("Hello!
 My name is Henrique França.\n");

-### **Cybersecurity Student & Software Engineering Student.**
+### **Cybersecurity & Software Engineering Student.**
 I'm a academic of Software Engineering with profound interest in low-level programming and Cybersecurity.
 Through clean and efficient code, I dedicate to master threat intelligence, penetration testing and incident response while sharing technical insights to contribute to the global security community.
-Proactively seeking to bridge the gap between complex software development and advanced network protection to accelerate my career growth in the SOC and Red Teaming fields
+Proactively seeking to bridge the gap between complex software development and advanced network protection to accelerate my career growth in the SOC and Red Team fields.

 ---